influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.0/concepts/glossary.md

 A node that runs the data service.

-For high availability, installations should have at least two data nodes.
+For high availability, installations must have at least two data nodes.
 The number of data nodes in your cluster must be the same as your highest replication factor.
 Any replication factor greater than two gives you additional fault tolerance and